⌘K

 D Blues scale

-The blues scale is the foundation of blues, rock, R&B and jazz improvisation.
-The added flat fifth bends and slides give it its unmistakeable voice.
-Built on the root D, the scale takes on the specific colour and pitch range of that key — making it especially useful in genres and registers where D is a comfortable tonal centre.
+The blues scale is where blues, rock, R&B and jazz improvisation live.
+That added flat fifth with all the bends and slides - that's its signature voice.
+Built on the root D, the scale takes on the specific colour and pitch range of that key - making it especially useful in genres and registers where D is a comfortable tonal centre.

 D Blues on the piano